José Jaikel

-José Antonio Jaikel Aguilar (born 3 April 1966 in Alajuela) is a Costa Rican former football player who played most of his career with Deportivo Saprissa, during the 1980s and 1990s.
+José Antonio Jaikel Aguilar (born 3 April 1966) is a Costa Rican former football player who played most of his career with Deportivo Saprissa, during the 1980s and 1990s.

 Club career

 Nicknamed El Tanque, because of his strength and build, the striker won several national championships with Saprissa, as well as one CONCACAF Champions Cups.
 He also played with Herediano, before retiring at only 28 years of age.

 International career

 He was part of the Costa Rica national football team that played in the 1990 FIFA World Cup held in Italy, but didn't have any actual playing time.

 His final international was a January 1994 friendly match against Norway.